leo0514/vpc-on-classic-network/vpc-vpn-sysdig-monitoring-metrics.md

    * You can choose a scope to display in your dashboard by clicking **Override Dashboard Scope**.
 For example, you can display the metrics for a particular VPN gateway.

    * You can also set a segment to compare metrics across the scope that you define.
-For example, you can look at the connection status for a particular VPN gateway that is segmented by gateway, name, and connection name.
+For example, you can look at the connection status for a particular VPN gateway that is segmented by gateway name and connection name.

 6. Click **Save**.